 - Measure and recognize the lease component(s)

-- Recognize lease expense or lease income over the term
+- Recognize lease expense or lease income

 Ryan is a partner in Grant Thornton’s Accounting Principles Consulting Group.
 He began his career in Grant Thornton’s Chicago audit practice and currently works in the firm’s national office, helping audit teams resolve technical accounting issues in areas including leases, debt and equity transactions, and derivatives and hedging.